aekazakov/genome-depot/admin.md

 ```
 python manage.py import_annotations [-i]
 ```
-Imports annotations for protein-coding genes from a tab-separated file and writes the annotations into the CGCMS database.
+Imports annotations for protein-coding genes from a tab-separated file and writes the annotations into the GenomeDepot database.
 The genes must be in the database.
 The input file with annotations must have seven fields: